DreamAudio: Customized Text-to-Audio Generation with Diffusion Models: Results and Analysis

 \subsubsection{The Number of References}

 The current model architecture limits the number of reference concept pairs to three, restricting the system’s flexibility when handling extensive or diverse customization.
 Ablation studies show that \textit{DreamAudio} can be easily fine-tuned to handle a varying number of reference concepts.
-However, the performance of the system is dependent on the availability of appropriate training data.
+However, the performance of the system can be affected by the availability of appropriate training data.